OpenPrinting/cups-local/README.md

 > "cups-sharing" projects.
 Right now all of this code should be considered
 > alpha-quality for testing purposes only!

-The CUPS Local Server provides a local, per-user spooler that handles conversion of print files and communications with IPP printers.
+The CUPS Local Services provide the general printing commands and a local, per- user spooler that handles conversion of print files and communications with IPP printers.
 This project is part of OpenPrinting's CUPS 3.0 development, which will provide a 100% driverless printing system for Unix®-like operating systems.

 Reading the Documentation